airo-ugent/airo-mono/docs/about_this_repo.md

 Therefore we opted to provide 'framework-agnostic code' in the form of python packages.
 This is not a provably right choice, it is driven by (limited) personal experience.

-It is important to keep an eye on the scope of this repo, to avoid reinventing the weel too much.
+It is important to keep an eye on the scope of this repo, to avoid reinventing the wheel too much.
 Once you have complex use cases, you should definitely consider using ROS 2 and the frameworks built on top of it, or similar frameworks such as Drake.
 As we provide our code in barebone python, you can easily wrap our code in a ROS node and be on your way.